-The model is trained on CXRs and their associated lung masks made available by the authors of [35].
-Sigmoidal activation is used at the deepest convolutional layer to restrict the mask pixels to the range (0-1).
-The model is optimized to minimize a combination of binary cross-entropy and dice losses.
-Callbacks are used to store model checkpoints after each epoch.
+where t is the target and y is the output from the final layer.
+Here, we choose $w_1 = w_2 = 0.5$ .
+Callbacks are used to store model weights after each epoch only when there is a reduction in the validation loss.
+This helps us select the "best model" at the end of the training phase.
+The default value of 0.5 is used as the discrimination threshold to convert the predicted probability into the class labels.
 The best model weights are used for lung mask generation.
-The model is trained to generate lung masks at 256×256 pixel resolution for various datasets used in this study.
+The model is trained to generate lung masks at 256 × 256 pixel resolution for various datasets used in this study.
 The lung boundaries are delineated using the generated masks and are cropped to a bounding box containing the lung pixels.
-The lung bounding boxes are resized to 256×256 pixel dimensions and used for further analysis.
-The cropped lung bounding boxes are further preprocessed as follows: (i) Images are normalized so that the pixel values are restricted to the range (0-1). (ii) Images are passed through a median filter to perform noise removal and edge preservation. (iii) Image pixels are centered through mean subtraction and are standardized to reduce computational complexity.
+The lung bounding boxes are resized to 256 × 256 pixel dimensions and used for further analysis.
+The cropped lung bounding boxes are further preprocessed as follows: (i) Images are normalized so that the pixel values are restricted to the range (0-1). (ii) Image pixels are centered through mean subtraction and are standardized to reduce computational complexity.
+The segmentation workflow is shown in Fig 2.

-Repeated CXR-specific pretraining
+Repeated CXR pretraining and fine-tuning